streetracer48/scrapy/README.md

 * I now iterate through content to find  the City-List tags in it to get the entire body of the tag.

-* I Saving the parsed text in a .txt or .csv file. with open('scraped_text.txt', 'w') as file: file.write(article)
+* Saving the parsed text in a .txt or .csv file. with open('scraped_text.txt', 'w') as file: file.write(article)